 Focus on the things you can control

-You may spend hours trawling the internet for affirmation of your worries, and this adds fuel to the fire of the feeling of stress, especially when it results in finding more things to concern you.
+You may spend hours trawling the internet for affirmation of your worries.
+This adds fuel to the fire of the feeling of stress.
+Especially when it results in finding more things to concern you.

 Ultimately, you can only control what belongs to you.
-Your thoughts, attitude, your behaviour and what you say to others are the things you can control, and that will help you regain a steady mind and emotions.
+Your thoughts, attitude, your behaviour and what you say to others are the things you can control.
+By recognising this it will help you regain a steady mind and emotions.

 Adopt a positive mindset

 When you’re feeling stressed, it can be easy to see everything in a negative light.